 Sponsored TN Status

 Sponsored TN status is obtained through the Texas A&M University System member for whom you, the employee, will be working.
-TN visas are only able to be requested for up to three years at a time and they are considered “temporary.”
+TN visas are only able to be requested for up to three years at a time, and they are considered “temporary.”
 Tenured and Tenure-Track Faculty are not eligible for a TN visa since these are not considered temporary positions.
-The hiring department will initiate the request to obtain the TN visa with Engineering Human Resources & Payroll by emailing engineeringhrvisitors@tamu.edu.
+The hiring department will initiate the request to obtain the TN visa with Engineering Human Resources by submitting an Employee Visa Request.
 Engineering Immigration Services works with Faculty Immigration Affairs through their case management system: Tracker.

-• Through Tracker, Engineering Immigration Services will send employers a packet of documents needed to prepare an TN petition and create the federally required compliance files.
+- Upon receipt of the Employee Visa Request in Laserfiche, Engineering Immigration Services will send employers a packet of documents needed to prepare a TN petition and create the federally required compliance files.

-• Immigration Affairs also sends the employee a questionnaire to complete.
-Based on their answers, a list of the required documentation is then provided directly to the employee.
+- Immigration Affairs also sends the employee a questionnaire to complete.
+Based on their answers, a list of the required employee documentation is then provided directly to the employee.

 A detailed list of requirements for TN visa, changes to status and extensions can be found on the Faculty Affairs website at: TN Status | Faculty Affairs (tamu.edu)